AR123456/TriviaAdvanced/README.md

-# TriviaAdvanced
-Trivia game with timers
+# An interactive tivia game built with JQuery that makes use of timers